dartwork-repo/dartwork-mpl/docs/gallery/05_time_series/plot_trend_analysis.rst

 Trend Analysis
 ==============

-Detecting and visualizing trends in time series data.
+Highlight local and global trends with smoothing, break annotations, and slope callouts.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-88